naomisilver/Novostok/README.md

 > Built to emulate consoles up to the PlayStation 2 with full button parity and minimal latency.

+> Informal discussion time, the intention behind this project and the choice to do it was not to make the most amazing emulation console available.
+So many others have that covered like the [Null2](https://www.null2.co.uk/) and the [RetroLite](https://github.com/StonedEdge/Retro-Lite-CM4) just to name a few.
+The point was to challenge myself and explore concepts not covered within my discipline at university, to learn something that I might not get the opportunity to otherwise.
+I could've simply designed and ordered small runs of PCBs and carrier boards to complete this project but aside from the cost likely being far too high for a broke university student, that reduces some of the self imposed complexity or needing to manully juggle complex wire runs and soldering.
+This approach teaches the very fundementals of 3D modelling/printing, soldering, microelectronics and the intricacies of HCI in DIY devices like this, and personally, this project has satisfied me.
+The burns, headaches and flux fumes were well worth it as these skills can and will come in handy later in life, even if not in my career.

 ---

 ## Features